lambertJiakangChen/Hadoop_MapReduce_Yelp-dataset_analysis/README.md

 ```

 ## q2mapper & q2reducer (Distributed Computation of Frequencies)
-Given collection of Yelp user data ([*yelp_academic_dataset_user.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_user.json)), the algorithm computes the percent proportion of Yelp accounts created in each month (irrespective of the year).
-The output of the MapReduce job as follows:
+original file provided by Kaggle ([*yelp_academic_dataset_user.json*](https://www.kaggle.com/yelp-dataset/yelp-dataset/version/3?select=yelp_academic_dataset_user.json)), the algorithm computes the percent proportion of Yelp accounts created in each month (irrespective of the year).
+The output of the MapReduce job is formatted as follows:
 ```
 month(integer)	proportion%
 ```